December 17, 2015

 Community, Regional, National Artists Wanted For DrawProject

-Hosted by the Annette Howell Turner Center for the Arts and sponsored by Classic Art & Frame Co., Guardian Bank, and Bush Wealth Management, DrawProject benefits two scholarships.
+Hosted by the Annette Howell Turner Center for the Arts and sponsored by Classic Art & Frame Co., Guardian Bank, Bush Wealth Management, and Binders Art Supply and Frames of Atlanta, DrawProject benefits two scholarships.

 The Annette Howell Turner Center for the Arts Scholarship is awarded annually to support a VSU junior art, design, or art education major for meritorious production in the classroom and a commitment to service within the community.
 The Danielle B. Harmon Student Merit Scholarship recognizes departmental majors for superior classroom performance.
 Before her death in 2010, she was an associate professor in the VSU Department of Art.